Sustainable Groundwater Management Grant Program

 Current Solicitation Information

-The Budget Act of 2021 (through Senate Bill 170) has provided $180 million in General Funds for Groundwater Projects.
+The Budget Act of 2021 (through Senate Bill 170) provided $180 million in General Funds for SGMA Implementation projects.
 Of the $180 million in General Funds, $171 million was available for grant awards after program administration costs.
 In addition, the Budget Act of 2021 allocated $60 million in Fiscal Year (FY) 2022/2023 and $60 million in FY 2023/2024.
-This $120 million ($114 million after administration costs) are subject to Legislature approval.
-As mentioned above, DWR has awarded $150.5 million of the $171 million available in the Budget Act of 2021.
-The remaining funds will be awarded in at least one additional solicitation.
+In July 2022, DWR received the $60 million from the Budget Act of 2022 of which $47 million is available for award after administration costs and a $10 million reservation for small farmer technical assistance.
+A trailer bill (Assembly Bill 211) provided an additional $56 million in General Funds.
+Of the $56 million, approximately $47 million is available after administration costs and added funds for the URC TA Program.
+The remaining $60 million ($57 million after administration costs) is subject to Legislature approval for FY 2023/2024.

-More information on eligible applicant(s), eligible activities/tasks, and eligible groundwater basins are found within the 2021 Guidelines and PSP.
+More information on the SGMA Implementation eligible applicant(s), eligible activities/tasks, and eligible groundwater basins are found within the 2021 Guidelines and PSP.

 This is a dynamic program and changes are occurring often.
 More information will be provided as it becomes available.
 We recommend checking this website frequently for any updates.